 The Notes are our unsecured general obligations and are structured to be subject to the performance of the Reference Obligations in the Reference Pool.
 The Reference Pool is divided into two Loan Groups.
 The transaction is designed to furnish credit protection to us with respect to Reference Obligations that become 180 days or more delinquent or as to which certain other Credit Events occur.
 The Group 1 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events with respect to the Reference Obligations in Loan Group 1.
-Similarly, the Group 2 Notes will be subject to write-down of their Class Principal Balances based on the occurrence Obligations in Loan Group 2.
+Similarly, the Group 2 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events with respect to the Reference Obligations in Loan Group 2.
 The amount by which the Class Principal Balances of the Notes are written down is based on a tiered severity related to the Net Credit Event Amount of the Reference Obligations in the related Loan Group as of the related Payment Date.
 See "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Calculated Tranche Write-down Amounts".

 The principal payment characteristics of the Notes have been designed so that the Notes amortize based on the collections of principal payments on the Reference Obligations.
 The Notes will not be entitled to principal payments based on Unscheduled Principal collections received on the Reference Obligations in the related Loan Group unless the Minimum Credit Enhancement Test is satisfied for the related Payment Date and Loan Group.
-Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is collected on the Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
-In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation; instead, we will only make principal payments on the related Notes based on the amount that was due on such Reference Obligation; instead, we will only make principal payments on the related Notes based on the amount that Recovery Principal and Unscheduled Principal actually collected on such Reference Obligation and any Calculated Recovery Principal.
+Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is collected on the Reference Obligations in the related Loan Group, rather than on scheduled payments due on such Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
+In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, we will not make principal payments on the related Notes based on the amount that was due on such Reference Obligation; instead, we will only make principal payments on the related Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Calculated Recovery Principal.
 Investors should make their own determination as to the effect of these features on the Notes.